-With a focus on restoration and maintenance of health through nutrition, movement, mental wellness, our functional medicine collective of experts and practitioners are sharing tangible tips and techniques as well as science based facts to support your quest toward optimal health.
+With a focus on restoration and maintenance of health through primary care, functional medicine, nutrition, movement, and mental wellness, our team of medical practitioners are sharing tangible tips and techniques as well as science based facts to support your quest toward optimal health.
 Please use the following articles to support and guide you as you create your legacy of health.

 Our health is our legacy.
 A seed that when nurtured can grow and continue to blossom over time.
 Optimal health is your complete physical, emotional, and relational well-being.
 It’s not just the absence or prevention of disease but taking an active role in the vitality of those parts that make up your whole.
 It’s feeling good in your body; a sense of freedom in your body that gives you the tools to live to your fullest.

 Your highest form of health is unique to you.
 It’s going to be different for everyone.
 It may be helpful to connect with a health coach to get clear and set some health goals.

 Achieving optimal health is primarily a mindset; it’s about choosing and deciding to live with intention.
 A quick exercise is to ask yourself ‘what things can I do every day to reach my optimal health?’
 Maybe it has to do with your eating habits, what you’re choosing to put into your body.
 Or perhaps you need to develop a daily stretching routine or make a date with friends.
 You can create your health manifesto to guide you toward optimal health.